zakkarry/retraktarr/README.md

 # reTraktarr

-retraktarr is a "reverse" Trakt.tv list implementation for Radarr/Sonarr that creates Trakt.tv lists of your movies/series using APIs.
+`reTraktarr` is a "reverse" [Trakt.tv](https://www.trakt.tv) list implementation for [Radarr](https://radarr.video)/[Sonarr](https://sonarr.tv) that creates [Trakt.tv](https://www.trakt.tv) lists for your movies/series using APIs.

 ## Introduction

-`reTraktarr` is a Python script to sync your Radarr/Sonarr library to a Trakt.tv lists using the respective APIs.
+`reTraktarr` is a Python script to sync your [Radarr](https://radarr.video)/[Sonarr](https://sonarr.tv) library to a [Trakt.tv](https://www.trakt.tv) lists using the respective APIs.

 The original idea stemmed from my wanting to have a list of monitored movies I could share with friends.
 This was to be the equivalent of a mdblist, but cherry-picked.
 Providing a more curated list of what **I** believed was worth considering to watch for downloading.

 ## Uses

-The goal was to add the list to Radarr, set up a filter for the list with Exists in Library and On Exclusion List = false, and allow friends to easily keep up to date with my recommended movies through the Discover tab.
+The goal was to add the list to [Radarr](https://radarr.video), set up a filter for the list with Exists in Library and On Exclusion List = false, and allow friends to easily keep up to date with my recommended movies through the Discover tab.

 This use case was admittedly very narrow, and a few more use cases have emerged since.